Who Is Kelly Clarkson?

 In July 2018 it was announced that Clarkson was joining the cast of the animated UglyDolls (2019) alongside Shelton, Monáe and Nick Jonas.
 Along with voicing the main character of Moxy, Clarkson recorded a new single, "Broken & Beautiful," for the film's soundtrack.

 Husband & Kids

 In December 2012, Clarkson announced via Twitter her engagement to Brandon Blackstock, her boyfriend of one year, writing on her personal Twitter page: "I'M ENGAGED!!!!!
 I wanted y'all to know!!
 Happiest night of my life last night!
 I am so lucky and am with the greatest man ever."
 Blackstock is the son of Clarkson's manager, Narvel Blackstock, and stepson of singer Reba McEntire.
 Clarkson also celebrated her engagement with a performance of her song "Catch My Breath" on VH1 Divas — her third performance on the show to date.

 Clarkson and Blackstock tied the knot the following October.
 The couple wed at Blackberry Farms in Tennessee on October 20th.
 Exactly one month later, on November 20, 2013, Clarkson used her Twitter account yet again to release breaking news about her personal life.
 She announced that she was expecting her first child with husband Blackstock.
 "I'm pregnant!!!
 Brandon and I are so excited!
 Best early Christmas present ever :)," she wrote.

-Clarkson and Blackstock welcomed their daughter River Rose on June 12, 2014.
-The couple's second child was born on April 12, 2016.
-Clarkson announced the arrival of son Remington Alexander Blackstock on Twitter.
+Clarkson and Blackstock welcomed daughter River Rose on June 12, 2014.
+The couple's second child, Remington Alexander, was born on April 12, 2016.
+Clarkson also is the stepmother to her husband's two children from a previous marriage.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!